Ryan Gosling Reroutes Attention On Daughter To Harrison Ford, Eva Mendes Hustles After Having Kids

 Ryan Gosling and Eva Mendes are notorious for keeping their kids out of the public eye.
-Considering that he is an Oscar-nominated actor, about to release Blade Runner 2049, one of the most highly anticipated films of 2017, and she is an ex-Hollywood actress now delving into the commercial fashion world, it can be challenging for the couple to keep their privacy.
-But it looks like Ryan and Eva have both found ways to deal with the prying eyes and protect their baby daughters.
+Considering that he is an Oscar-nominated actor about to release Blade Runner 2049 — one of the most highly anticipated films of 2017 — and she is an ex-Hollywood actress now delving into the commercial fashion world, it can be challenging for the couple to keep their privacy.
+However, it looks like Ryan and Eva have both found ways to deal with the prying eyes and protect their baby daughters.

-In the last two years, Eva Mendes gave birth to two baby daughters, Esmeralda and Amada, with Ryan Gosling.
+Over the last two years, Eva Mendes gave birth to two baby daughters, Esmeralda and Amada, with Ryan Gosling.
 They met while making The Place Beyond the Pines and, without the public ever finding out whether they were dating, settled in and started a family of their own.
 In the first years of the babies’ lives, the couple was never seen together, let alone with their kids.
-The only time that they were caught on camera as a family was when they arrived in Budapest last year, to film Blade Runner 2049.
+The only time that they were caught on camera as a family was when they arrived in Budapest last year to film Blade Runner 2049.

-However, as the kids grow older, it has been challenging for the parents to keep them entirely out of the public eye.
-So they have made a compromise and started taking their kids beyond the confines of their mansion.
-The implicit rule seems like that when they are with their kids, they are never caught together and they only take out one daughter at a time.
+However, as the kids grow older, it has been challenging for the parents to keep them entirely out of the public eye, so they have made a compromise and started taking their kids beyond the confines of their mansion.
+The implicit rule seems like that when they are with their kids, they are never caught together, and they only take out one daughter at a time.

 Just a few weeks ago, the Canadian actor was seen with his eldest daughter, showing how he is thriving as a father.

-“Ryan Gosling sweetly took care of his daughter Esmeralda on Thursday, so that his hard-working baby mama Eva Mendes could focus on modeling her latest New York & Company campaign,” reports Daily Mail.
+“Ryan Gosling sweetly took care of his daughter Esmeralda on Thursday, so that his hard-working baby mama Eva Mendes could focus on modeling her latest New York & Company campaign,” reports the Daily Mail.
 “The 36-year-old Golden Globe winner gave his privileged princess – who turns 3 next month – a piggyback ride through a Los Angeles park while also carrying their breakfast to-go.”

 He still manages to keep most of his family life private.
 Despite the numerous interviews he had to give to promote Blade Runner 2049, which is coming out on October 6, 2017, he always manages to reroute the conversation away from his family.